UVADS/git-basics/00-setup.md

     <li>See the screencast above for a walkthrough.</li>
 </ol>

+## Authentication Options

+GitHub offers two ways to authenticate your local workstation with GitHub.
+Usernames and passwords are no longer an option, as they present security risks.
+Instead use one of these:

+- **SSH Keys** - the above walkthroughs used SSH keypairs to authenticate your computer to GitHub.
+These allow your pushes and puls, etc. to authenticate seamlessly to GitHub as a full owner of the repository.
+- **Personal Access Tokens (PATs)** - PATs are long, randomized tokens that can be scoped with specific levels of permissions.
+More on how to authenticate using PATs [can be found here]().

 ## First-time Configuration

 The first time you use git you will encounter a couple of setup issues: